Purina Presents: Meet Alaska and Wes in Pet of the Week

 CENTERTON, Ark.
-(KNWA) — We’ve got two animals looking for their forever homes at the centerton animal shelter.
+(KFTA) — We’ve got two animals looking for their forever homes at the Centerton Animal Shelter.

 Meet Alaska and Wes in this week’s Purina sponsored segment, Pet of the Week.